HK-Blockchain-Developer-Hackathon-2021/resources/hackathon-instruction.md

 The order of presentation will be random and announced in the discord group before the session starts.

 You should present your slides and demo with your own machine.
-There will be 30mins for you to test your device on the AV equipment provided at the venue.
+Each team will have 2-3mins to test your device on the AV equipment provided at the venue.
 We will prepare adapters for your convenience.